 For the other 7 labs, you will be required to perform calculations, answer lab based questions, and write a conclusion.
-The work will be checked before leaving lab to receive lab credit for that experiment.
+The calculations will be checked before leaving lab and are worth 3 points for each 10 point lab and 6 points for the 20 point lab.
+The conclusion will be due at the beginning of the next lab period and is worth 3 points for each 10 point lab and is 6 points for the 20 point lab.
 The lowest of your 10 point labs will be dropped.
 The 20 point lab cannot be dropped.